 Significantly, in Koon, the Supreme Court ruled that similar “immunity” language in the Michigan Medical Marijuana Act “shields” lawful medical marijuana users “from prosecution for the internal possession of marijuana” so long as the user doesn’t “otherwise possess more than 2.5 ounces of usable marijuana” and isn’t driving while under the influence of marijuana.
 (Koon, #145259, page 4)

-When do the new rules for marijuana and driving take effect?
+When do the new marijuana and driving laws take effect?

-The new rules for marijuana and driving will take effect 10 days from the date the election results for the initiative known as Proposal 1 are certified.
+The new marijuana and driving laws will take effect 10 days from the date the election results for the initiative known as Proposal 1 are certified.

 It is not known at this time when the election results will be certified.